mariuszmalek/mariuszmalek/README.md

 🌱 I’m currently learning Rust and Flutter

-These are some of my projects that I have led to a greater extent:
+These are some of my projects that I have done to a greater extent:
 - CastingStudio, platform for agencies, actors and models. https://www.castingstudio.pl
 - PolecajPrawnika, a platform for the law industry. https://polecajprawnika.pl